 Your blood sample will then be labeled and sent to the laboratory for testing.

 You will be given a follow up appointment to review your test results.
-Should you feel unwell, contact your doctor immediately or call our 24 HR Emergency Clinic.
+Should you feel unwell, contact your doctor immediately or call our 24 HR Medical Urgency Clinic.